Microsoft SQL Server

 GRANT SELECT ON SCHEMA :: cdc TO flow_capture;

--- You should add similar query for all other tables you intend to capture.
+-- you should add similar query for all other tables you intend to capture.

-EXEC sys.sp_cdc_enable_table @source_schema = 'dbo', @source_name = 'flow_watermarks', @role_name = 'flow_capture';
+EXEC sys.sp_cdc_enable_table @source_schema = 'dbo', @source_name = 'foobar', @role_name = 'flow_capture';

 -